angular/angular/aio/content/guide/reactive-forms.md

 ## Partial model updates

-When updating the value for a `FormGroup` which contains multiple controls, you may only want to update parts of the model instead of replacing its entire value.
+When updating the value for a `FormGroup` that contains multiple controls, you may only want to update parts of the model instead of replacing its entire value.
 This section covers how to update specific parts of an `AbstractControl` model.

 ### Patch the model value

 With a single control, you used the `setValue()` method to set the new value for an individual control.
 The `setValue()` method is more strict about adhering to the structure of the `FormGroup` and replaces the entire value for the control.
-The `patchValue()` method is more forgiving, and only replaces the properties defined in the object against the form model because you’re only providing partial updates.
+The `patchValue()` method is more forgiving; it only replaces properties defined in the object that have changed in the form model, because you’re only providing partial updates.
 The strict checks in `setValue()` help catch errors in the nesting of complex forms, while `patchValue()` will fail silently in those cases.

-In the `ProfileEditorComponent`, the `updateProfile` methodwith the following example below to update the first name and street address for the user.
+In the `ProfileEditorComponent`, the `updateProfile` method with the following example below to update the first name and street address for the user.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.ts" region="patch-value" title="src/app/profile-editor/profile-editor.component.ts (patch value)">